tedfytw1209/SLOctolyzer/README.md

 SLOctolyzer is a fully automatic pipeline which is capable of fully characterising the vessels, fovea and optic disc in SLO images.
 The pipeline utilises fully automatic deep learning methods for segmenting these landmarks, including detection of arteries and veins.

-Please find the pre-print describing SLOctolyzer's entire pipeline [here](https://arxiv.org/abs/2406.16466), which is currently under review at ARVO's Translational Vision Science and Technology.
+Please find the journal article describing SLOctolyzer's entire pipeline [here](https://tvst.arvojournals.org/article.aspx?articleid=2802220), which was previously published in ARVO's Translational Vision Science and Technology.

 SLOctolyzer is also capable of extracting clinically-relevant features of interest of the segmented retinal vessels.
 The code used to measure retinal vessel features is heavily based on the code produced by [Automorph](https://tvst.arvojournals.org/article.aspx?articleid=2783477), whose codebase can be found [here](https://github.com/rmaphoh/AutoMorph).